AnyChart/docs.anychart.com/Maps/Legend.md

 Legend is used predominantly to show names of the regions on a map and some side values that describes this series at some point (like sales amount, divorce rate, etc.).

 AnyMap legend works the same way it works in all other chart types.
-Look through [Legend Settings](../Common_Settings/Legend) article for more information about legends.
+Look through the [Legend](../Common_Settings/Legend/Overview) section for more information about legends.

 This articles shows several samples how legend is used with AnyChart JavaScript maps.